Running specific Ankle Foot Orthoses (AFO)

 PLS Style Carbon Fibre AFO with hinging front shell produced by OttoBock UK

 This is a specific design of a carbon device that was developed for the military and is produced by Blatchfords.
 It was designed to ‘offload’ painful foot and ankles to enable a return to high activity after complex trauma to the foot and ankle or limb salvage.
 It is also suitable to allow a return to running after surgery such as ankle fusion.
 It is extremely rigid however there are alternative versions using PDE struts that are also coming to the market.

 Find out more about the Momentum here

 Silicone devices can be suitable for running and sporting activities to its flexible nature.
 It won't provide energy return such as a carbon device would so is better for people with dorsiflexor weakness / foot drop.
 It is also very discrete and has sport specific versions available.

 Find out more about SAFO's here

-Do I need a fancy AFO to go running?
+Do I need a fancy AFO to go running or play sport?

 What can happen if I use a ‘walking’ AFO to go running?

 Other than the previously mentioned differences, a device not designed to go running may be at increased risk of breakages.
 Running applies higher forces to a device so if that device was not designed to cope with these stresses it may break.

 So does this mean a running AFO won't break?